prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

   /*
   Remove fields named "user" from all input types.
-When resolving a request whose data contains any of these types, the value is inferred from context and passed to Prisma Client JS, even if it's nested.
+When resolving a request whose data contains any of these types, the value is inferred from context and passed to Prisma Client, even if it's nested.
 This is great for creating data associated with one user's account.
   */
   computedInputs: {